-- The development is accessed from well-established transportation routes between large commercial centres within South Africa; - The access point to the proposed development is from the TR 01606, and has been provisionally identified as Access Point A, but will only be finalised in the design phase; - Previously established transportation routes from the Ngqura Container Terminal, near Gqeberha, to existing wind farms, could be used for the transportation of equipment and material, including abnormal loads.
-This will depend on the length and weight of the components to be transported; - It is proposed that the majority of the deliveries to the proposed development will be transported on the TR 01606/7, via Victoria West;
+- The development is accessed from well-established transportation routes between large commercial centres within South Africa; - The access point to the proposed development are from the TR 01606 via Access Point A, and from the DR 02329 via Access Point B, and has been provisionally identified, but will only be finalised in the design phase; - Previously established transportation routes from the Ngqura Container Terminal, near Gqeberha, to existing wind farms, could be used for the transportation of equipment and material, including abnormal loads.
+This will depend on the length and weight of the components to be transported; - It is proposed that the majority of the deliveries to the proposed development will be transported via Victoria West, on the TR 01606/7; - The final route selection is subject to the limitations specified in the transport permits and the vehicles to be used by the appointed logistics company: - Not all existing access routes to the proposed development from the main roads are conducive to heavy delivery vehicles.
+Thus, the preferred routes, and the section of the existing road network that will require upgrading (if necessary), will need to be identified during the design phase of the project; - The TMP needs to prescribe which roads are to be used for deliveries; - All site entrances from public roads, existing intersection and road alignments that require upgrading to accommodate the transportation requirements of

-- The final route selection is subject to the limitations specified in the transport permits, and the vehicles to be used by the appointed logistics company; - Not all existing access routes to the proposed development from the main roads are conducive to heavy delivery vehicles.
-Thus, the preferred routes, and the section of the existing road network that will require upgrading (if necessary), will need to be identified during the design phase of the project; - The TMP needs to prescribe which roads are to be used for deliveries; - All site entrances from public roads, existing intersection and road alignments that require upgrading to accommodate the transportation requirements of equipment and material are to comply with geometric standards and approved by the relevant roads' authorities; - No anomalies associated with the proposed transportation routes were observed or identified that will compromise the development.
+- equipment and material are to comply with geometric standards and approved by the relevant roads' authorities; - No anomalies associated with the proposed transportation routes were observed or identified that will compromise the development.
 However, this will have to be confirmed by the logistics contractor once the preferred WTG supplier has been selected;